eduardourso/hiitandtabata/README.md

-## Welcome to Privacy and Policy Repository
+## Welcome to HIIT & Tabata Privacy and Policy Repository

 This is the HIIT & Tabata privacy and policy repository.